 Laura Badmaev (Chair) is the Founder and Chair of the ASXL Rare Research Endowment Foundation and mother of Alex, who has Bohring-Opitz Syndrome (ASXL1).
 She is passionate about supporting evidence-based research and improving management of care for ASXL families.
 Laura was born in the New York metropolitan area and relocated to southern Maine in 2013 with her husband, Michael, and their children, Alexander and Abigail.
 She is the first person in her family to attend college and has a B.S. in Operations Research & Industrial Engineering from Cornell University, and MEng in Systems Engineering and Graduate Certificate in Engineering Management from Stevens Institute of Technology.
 She has completed a Certificate in Leadership Excellence from Harvard and is certified in Scaled Agile Framework as well as Six Sigma.
 Laura worked for the Department of Defense as an Integrated Logistics Support Manager and Research & Development Systems Engineering Advisor for several years.
-After completing her masters, she changed careers to work for American Express where she has served in various consultative and capability development roles for over a decade.
+After completing her masters degree, she changed careers to work for American Express where she has served in various consultative and capability development roles for over a decade.
 American Express recognized Laura with the 2018 Top 10 Global Parent of Year Award and 2019 Mother of the Year.
 Laura enjoys traveling and building relationships with individuals from around the world and learning about different cultures.

 Eulalia Badmaev (Research Grant Committee) is the proud grandmother of Alexander, who was born with Bohring-Opitz Syndrome.
 She completed her training in Pediatric Surgery at the Medical School of Bialystok, Poland, and worked at the Children's Hospital in Warsaw.
 After leaving Communist Poland and relocating to America about 25 years ago, she pursued a career in research.
 Currently she serves as the Head of the Histology Laboratory at the New York State Institute for Basic Research in Staten Island.
 Eulalia (also known as Lala) enjoys bootcamp gym class and spending time with her beloved husband, Vladmir.